-The Training Committee team after a year of policy development, organized and delivered multiple courses in many venues, some hosted by our hub learning centers.
-We are continually challenged with capacity issues particularly in the trainer area.
+The Training Committee team organized and delivered several courses in many venues, some hosted by our hub learning centers.
+We are continually challenged with capacity issues particularly in the trainer’s area.
 The goal to increase our faculty number, has been partially met with new LOB, MOLO and Eco-Depot Trainers.
 This has increased our opportunities for our membership to learn and grow.
 Thank you to our new trainers.

-In order to garner further success, we encourage you to send your staff (or yourselves) to any of our SWANA Certificate courses or become SWANA Certified.
+In order to garner further success, we encourage you to send you and your staff to any of our SWANA Certificate courses or become SWANA Certified.

-We had a very successful year financially, primarily due to an increase in training attendance with our SWANA courses.
+We had another successful year financially, due to our spring conference and attendance at our SWANA courses.

-It has been a challenging but rewarding year for our SWANA Pacific Chapter.
-I have been privileged to serve as your President over the last year and I want to thank all of the officers and Board Members for their support.
-Thanks again.
+It has been a challenging but rewarding year for our Pacific Chapter.
+We have been privileged to serve you over the last couple years and I would like to thank all of the officers and Board Members for their continued support.